carltonupp/muno/README.md

-# Mu
+# Muno

-Mu is a microframework that enables the building of http services on Deno.
+Muno is a conceptual microframework that enables the building of http services on Deno.